vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 #### Mushroom icon

-In my Home Assistant dashboard will be an orange box icon be visible if there is a package inside the box.
+In my Home Assistant dashboard will be an orange box icon visible if there is a package inside the box.

   <img src="images_allux-600\automation_ha_mushroom_icon.jpg" height="75px" alt="Icon to indicate the package box is filled"/>